Feelgood Management in the Tinyhouse University

-My exploratory intention as an actor of our Tinyhouse University sets a language in an experimental and creative way that draws attention to the relevance and beauty of mobility in the smallest part of our lives and can make a big difference from this point of view.
-I'm the Lifestyle
+My exploratory intention as the co-founder of our Tinyhouse University sets a language in an experimental and creative way that draws attention to the relevance and beauty of mobility in the smallest part of our lives and can make a big difference from this point of view.

 Our Tinyhouse University is a Berlin collective of architects, designers, unconventional thinkers, minimalists, educational activists and refugees.